Skip to main content

 Assistant Professor of Medicine

-My research is situated where nutrition, the human microbiome, and chronic disease epidemiology intersect.
-My program has two key objectives: understanding the functional role of the human microbiome in aging-related chronic diseases and developing personalized dietary approaches for more effective prevention of cardiometabolic disease and Alzheimer's dementia.
+My research is situated where nutrition, the human microbiome and virome, and chronic disease epidemiology intersect.
+My program centers on three primary objectives: (1) elucidating the functional roles of the human microbiome and virome in chronic disease etiology, (2) developing personalized dietary strategies to enhance prevention efforts for cardiometabolic diseases and Alzheimer's dementia, and (3) characterizing the human virome and its dynamic interactions with the host and other microbiome components in longitudinal studies.